-Googling creates bias and produces misunderstandings in the meaning of knowledge.
-Knowledge obtained from googling is considered as internal knowledge.
-Individual memory becomes much decreased due to human memory is not able to remember most of the information knowledge that moves through tens of clicks.
-Internal memory in the end does not experience dulling due to the habit of asking (searching) through googling.
-It’s even more terrifying that the search process will encourage human mechanistic thinking and eliminate critical attitudes.
-Based on one dimensional man theory (Marcuse, 2016), humans become forced to carry out everything according to mechanistic rules and become assertors of technical domination over humans.
-Humans who initially did real activities, did a physical search process began to divert to search engines.
-Marcuse (Saeng, 2012), states that the law that move and regulate real objects are transferred and embodied in the principles and rules of machines, which previously searched libraries which were free to depend on human will, were replaced by machines that searched for information based on the will of machines.
-Technology in this case fully controls humans.
+Googling creates bias and produces misunderstandings about the meaning of knowledge.
+Knowledge obtained from googling is considered internal knowledge.
+Individual memory becomes much decreased because human memory cannot remember most of the information knowledge that moves through tens of clicks.
+Internal memory does not experience dulling in the end due to the habit of asking (searching) through googling.
+It is even more terrifying that the search process will encourage human mechanistic thinking and eliminate critical attitudes.
+Based on the one-dimensional man theory (Marcuse, 2016), humans become forced to carry out everything according to mechanistic rules and become assertors of technical domination over humans.
+Humans who initially did real activities did a physical search process began to divert to search engines.
+Marcuse (Saeng, 2012) states that the law that moves and regulates real objects is transferred and embodied in the principles and rules of machines, which previously searched libraries which were free to depend on human will, were replaced by machines that searched for information based on the will of machines.
+Technology, in this case, fully controls humans.

-Technology is also inseparable from the ideology adopted by the owner or interested parties.
+Technology is also inseparable from the owner’s or interested parties’ ideology.
 Covert intentions can easily be directed through domination mechanisms.
-Research conducted by Robert Epstein (2015), concluded that Google has the ability to control voters.
+Research conducted by Robert Epstein (2015) concluded that Google could control voters.
 In laboratory and online experiments conducted in the United States, googling increased the proportion of people liking any candidate by 37 per cent to 63 per cent after just one search session.
-This poses a serious threat to individual freedom of choice and at the same time demonstrates that search engines are not value free.
-According to Marcuse (Saeng, 2012), covert cultivation of ideology and influence is a practice of control, domination, colonization and extortion which is a consequence of technological society.
-In an automated and mechanistic world, the subjugation and suppression of needs is justified and firmly institutionalized in the capitalist system, which in the end will create humans who are numb and unaware of being manipulated and subjugated.
+This poses a serious threat to individual freedom of choice and, at the same time, demonstrates that search engines are not value-free.
+According to Marcuse (Saeng, 2012), covert cultivation of ideology and influence is a practice of control, domination, colonization, and extortion consequence of technological society.
+In an automated and mechanistic world, the subjugation and suppression of needs are justified and firmly institutionalized in the capitalist system, which will create humans who are numb and unaware of being manipulated and subjugated.

 Conclusion

 Search engines are an effective solution for the learning process, especially during a pandemic.
 However, search engines also have unpredictable effects related to Google’s dominance that tend to be ignored.
 Instead of providing sharpened understanding to students, googling makes students complacent because of the convenience and speed of searching.
-Algorithms developed by search engines are able to provide relevant results.
-Unfortunately, the search algorithm is not neutral so that the search results unconsciously have a bias and tend to be directed.
-Humans who should have control over technology are actually dominated by technology itself.
+Algorithms developed by search engines can provide relevant results.
+Unfortunately, the search algorithm is not neutral, so the search results unconsciously have a bias and tend to be directed.
+Humans who should have control over technology are dominated by technology itself.
 Search engines have side effects in the long run.
-These side effects include students becoming easily forgetful due to the ease of doing searches; the emergence of academic dishonesty by copying and pasting; decreased interest in reading in depth; and students become passive to the information provided by search engines, only being recipients without questioning the validity of the information.
-If this continues, the dominance of technology will manifest through manipulation of algorithmic thinking that suppresses and ultimately eliminates critical thinking.
+These side effects include students becoming easily forgetful due to the ease of doing searches; the emergence of academic dishonesty by copying and pasting; decreased interest in reading in-depth; and students becoming passive to the information provided by search engines, only being recipients without questioning the validity of the information.
+If this continues, the dominance of technology will manifest through the manipulation of algorithmic thinking that suppresses and ultimately eliminates critical thinking.